Expanding Recreational Opportunities Through Trail Connections

 Trail Design & Related Construction Services

-Snyder & Associates provided the conceptual, preliminary, and final design for over five miles of 12-foot wide PCC recreational trail.
+Snyder & Associates provided the conceptual, preliminary, and final design for over five miles of a 12-foot-wide PCC recreational trail.
 We also provided construction observation and administration, including the management of required federal funding documentation.
-Shuck-Britson, a subsidiary of Snyder & Associates, provided structural engineering and construction phase services for four pedestrian bridges along the alignment varying in length from 32 to 443-feet.
+Shuck-Britson, a subsidiary of Snyder & Associates, provided structural engineering and construction phase services for the four pedestrian bridges along the alignment, varying in length from 32- to 443-feet.

-Our team coordinated with the Iowa DOT, Iowa DNR, and U.S. Army Corps of Engineers for environmental clearance, permitting, and trail construction throughout the park.
+Our team coordinated extensively with the Iowa Department of Transportation (DOT), the Iowa Department of Natural Resources (DNR), and the U.S. Army Corps of Engineers (USACE) for environmental clearance, permitting, and trail construction throughout the park.
 Wetland impacts were minimized through adjustments to the trail alignment when possible.
-Potential bat habitats were also identified and recommendations were given for trees to be cut during the winter months, so that bats would not be present.
+Potential bat habitats were also identified, and recommendations were given for trees to be cut during the winter months, so that bats would not be present.

-Usage of Easter Lake Park is anticipated to continue to increase in the future.
-The eastern portion of the Mark C. Ackelson Trail, together with the Easter Lake Spine Trail, are planned to one day be part of a larger regional trail connecting the City of Des Moines to the City of Carlisle.
+Increased usage of Easter Lake Park is anticipated to continue in the future.
+The completion of the Mark C. Ackelson Trail, together with the Easter Lake Spine Trail, provides a major steppingstone in connecting the area to the larger regional trail network.